mauvera94/notes-garage/README.md

 - **Frequent Updates**: This is a living repository that evolves as I add, refine, or rewrite notes.

 >[!IMPORTANT]
 >The best way to experience these notes is through my published website: [notesgarage.com](https://notesgarage.com).
-The website provides an intuitive interface for navigating and interacting with the content.
+The website provides an intuitive interface for navigating and interacting with the content (Use desktop for best experience).

 ## What is Obsidian?
 This repository is powered by [Obsidian](https://obsidian.md/), a tool that uses plain text Markdown files to organize and link ideas.
 It’s where I draft, connect, and refine my thoughts before they evolve into more polished content.